ltb-project/white-pages/docs/installation.rst

 * Parameter `$ldap_user_regex` is now disbaled by default, means that the object type detection is done with configured LDAP filters.

+* The new map feature is disabled by default, as it requires to request de OpenStreetMap API.
+Check the documentation before enabling it.

 Version 0.3
 ~~~~~~~~~~~